Interplay of Kondo Physics with Incommensurate Charge Density Waves in CeTe$_3$

-Finally, we briefly comment on the importance of the electron-phonon coupling in driving the RTe$_3$ into CDW state.
-The spectral width of electronic states forming the Fermi surface in the CDW state, both as a function of energy and temperature, suggests that the coupling is weak in all three compounds \cite{Valla1999a}.
-It is much weaker than in transition-metal dichalcogenides, such as 2H--NbSe$_2$ and 2H--TaSe$_2$, materials with less robust CDW, but with the strong and anisotropic coupling thought to play a significant role in CDW \cite{Valla2000b,Valla2004,Arguello2015,Kundu2024}.
-In fact, the coupling is so weak that it is difficult to quantify, as no apparent kinks are present in the state's dispersions that could point to the structure in electronic self-energy, $\Sigma(\omega)$, similar to the situation in topological insulators \cite{Pan2012}.
-The absence of visible kinks could still allow for strong coupling to low-frequency phonons, beyond our resolution, $\omega_0<6$ meV.
-Such coupling would then cause broadening of the Fermi surface $\sim\lambda\pi k_B T$ nearly linear at temperatures above $\sim k_BT>\omega_0/3$ \cite{Valla1999a}.
-Here, $k_B$ is the Boltzmann’s constant and $\lambda$ is the electron-phonon coupling constant.
-However, our temperature dependence shows no apparent broadening of the states as the temperature is raised to $\sim150$ K. This is in accord with the low Debye and superconducting transition temperatures under pressure \cite{Straquadine2022,Ru2006,Zocco2015}, and with the recent STM results that estimate the coupling to be $\lambda\approx0.19$ \cite{STM2024}.
-This suggests that electron-phonon coupling plays a relatively minor role in CDW and accentuates the importance of Fermi surface nesting, similar to the situation in another group of square--net materials based on Sb \cite{Bosak2021,Wu2023}.
+Finally, we briefly comment on the importance of the electron--phonon coupling in driving the \ce{RTe3} into CDW state.
+The spectral width of electronic states forming the FS, both as a function of energy and temperature, suggests that the coupling is weak in all three compounds. \cite{Valla1999a} It is much weaker than in transition--metal dichalcogenides, such as 2H--NbSe$_2$ and 2H--TaSe$_2$, materials with less robust CDW, but with the strong and anisotropic coupling thought to play a significant role in CDW. \cite{Valla2000b,Valla2004,Arguello2015,Kundu2024}In fact, the coupling is so weak that it is difficult to quantify, with no apparent kinks in the state's dispersions that could point to the structure in electronic self--energy, $\Sigma(\omega)$, similar to topological insulators. \cite{Pan2012,Kundu2025} The absence of kinks could still allow for strong coupling to low--frequency phonons, beyond our resolution, $\omega_0<6$ meV.
+Such coupling would then cause broadening of the FS $\sim\lambda\pi k_B T$ nearly linear at temperatures above $\sim k_BT>\omega_0/3$, where $k_B$ is the Boltzmann’s constant and $\lambda$ is the electron--phonon coupling constant.\cite{Valla1999a} However, our temperature dependence shows no apparent broadening of the states as the temperature is raised to $\sim150$ K, in accord with the low Debye and superconducting transition temperatures under pressure, \cite{Straquadine2022,Ru2006,Zocco2015} and with the recent STM results that estimate the coupling to be $\lambda\approx0.19$. \cite{STM2024} This suggests that electron--phonon coupling plays a relatively minor role in CDW and accentuates the importance of FS nesting, similar to the situation in another group of square--net materials based on Sb. \cite{Bosak2021,Wu2023}